 So, for my first blog I thought it only right to start with an important but contentious issue..….
 In fact it’s not so contentious these days as we now know that the Dominance theory is not even applicable to wolves, let alone the dogs with whom we share our homes and lives.
-For years we have been fed incorrect information about canine behaviour, particularly in relation to the dominance theory.
+For years we have been fed inaccurate information about canine behaviour, particularly in relation to the dominance theory.

 If one approach to training has damaged the relationship we have with our canine companions, this is it.
 Exacerbated by celebrity ‘dog whisperers’ this theory presumes that dogs want to be the boss, the alpha, that they want to be ‘top dog,’ that they want to raise their hierarchal status above our own, that aggression is often a default mode.

 Now if humans had really looked at their dogs, learned a little more about behaviour and body language, we would have seen that this presumption couldn’t be further from the truth.
 Instead, as the impressionable beings that we are, some of us decided that to maintain control and to earn respect we must put the dog in its place, show them we’re the boss, and in extreme cases make them quiver with fear so that they ‘respect’ us more.

 Bonkers isn’t it?!

 A wolf pack has a strong physical and emotional bond.
 They rely on teamwork and cohesion to survive.
 They don’t need to use bullying and aggression to prove a point.
 They have a complex pack structure where a natural hierarchy helps to optimise survival and harmony.
-A subordinate is no less important than the breeding male, they just have different roles.
+They have a strong family bond.
+They work as a team.